victorpoluceno/collectd-influxdb/README.md

   are sent to Librato Metrics.
 It should be set to a comma-separated list of regular expression patterns to match metric names against.
-If a metric name does not match one of the regex's in this variable, it will not be sent to Librato Metrics.
-By default, all metrics in collectd are sent to Librato Metrics.
+If a metric name does not match one of the regex's in this variable, it will not be sent to InfluxDB.
+By default, all metrics in collectd are sent to InfluxDB.
 For example, the following restricts the set of metrics to CPU and select df metrics:

   `IncludeRegex "collectd.cpu.*,collectd.df.df.dev.free,collectd.df.df.root.free"`